techidaily/site-games-able/source/_posts/a-trainers-chronicle-of-finding-the-rare-and-beautiful-94.md

  By knowing what Pokémon spawn in what area, you can exploit the system by eating a Sparkling Power Sandwich designed to make a certain type of Pokémon appear.
 If the Pokémon you're looking for is the only fairy-type that spawns in that area, and you eat a fairy-type sandwich, that one fairy-type Pokémon is going to be the only one that spawns there.

  This method requires the perfect location to work, however.
 If three different fairy-type Pokémon spawn in that area, it won't be as effective.
 It also requires a decent understanding of what Pokémon spawn where.
-If you're having trouble with that aspect, Anonymous Narwhal has created a[Google spreadsheet](https://docs.google.com/spreadsheets/d/101GZfOSklqrEBXUNqSyHJXGbicvg7cxN4IPU4MzdYQg/edit#gid=0) containing the best locations to find each Pokémon.
+If you're having trouble with that aspect, Anonymous Narwhal has created a [Google spreadsheet](https://docs.google.com/spreadsheets/d/101GZfOSklqrEBXUNqSyHJXGbicvg7cxN4IPU4MzdYQg/edit#gid=0) containing the best locations to find each Pokémon.

 ## Can I Use the Let’s Go Feature to Shiny Hunt in Pokémon Scarlet and Violet?